Business Risks

 We understand that if the business plan at the points of these judgments is not an appropriate one, we run the risk of losing the trust in us remarkably because that means that inappropriate accounting has been performed as a consequence.

 For this reason, in establishing the business plan for each subsidiary, etc., the business division and account division of us, the supervising company, are actively involved.
-Such business plans are reported to the board of directors, of which independent directors, who are knowledgeable about management and accounting, account for a majority, to seek their guidance and supervision.
+Such business plans are reported to the Board of Directors, of which Independent Directors, who are knowledgeable about management and accounting, account for a majority, to seek their guidance and supervision.
 With such transparent procedures, the appropriateness of the business plans is ensured.

-5.Other risks
+5.Other risks (unexpected events)

-Our group expands business operations to various countries in the world.
+Our Group expands business operations to various countries in the world.
 If, in any of these countries and areas, an unpredictable political or economic change is made, a geopolitical risk becomes tangible resulting in an act of war or terror due to the rise of hegemony, an infectious disease spreads, or a natural disaster such as a large-scale earthquake and typhoon occurs, this may have an immense impact on the supply of products to various parts of the world because of damaged offices, the stagnation of raw material procurement and logistics, and so on.
-If such a situation is prolonged or if the measures for the increasing possibility of such a situation are not sufficient, this will increase the possibility of having a significant adverse impact on the results of operations, etc. of our group because of the impairment of non-current assets, decreased profitability, etc.
+If such a situation is prolonged or if the measures for the increasing possibility of such a situation are not sufficient, this will increase the possibility of having a significant adverse impact on the results of operations, etc. of our Group because of the impairment of non-current assets, decreased profitability, etc.